Veto2922/veto2922/README.md

 ---
 * __[Text classification using TFIDF](https://colab.research.google.com/drive/10JI8nvJL5kZ84d2gRi3VwwDMY2WL4ZlS?usp=sharing)__: The goal of this project is to develop a machine learning model that can accurately classify tweets as either related to real disasters or not.

-* __[text Classification using GloVe](https://colab.research.google.com/drive/1W6kHzMh7jX5y6JZV731teVVRKyyMpg_u?usp=sharing)__: This project employs LSTM neural networks for text classification on disaster-related messages.
+* __[Text Classification with GloVe and LSTM](https://colab.research.google.com/drive/1W6kHzMh7jX5y6JZV731teVVRKyyMpg_u?usp=sharing)__: This project employs LSTM neural networks for text classification on disaster-related messages.
 It preprocesses and tokenizes text data, utilizes pre-trained word embeddings, and trains the model with Keras.
 Finally, it evaluates the model's performance, generates predictions, and creates a submission file for Kaggle competition.